whyneus/magneto-ponies/README.md

 ###### magento-webphpfpm-dedi-php54
 Install preferred stack and PHP 5.4 on a RHEL6 Dedicated server.

+###### magento-redis.sh
+Installs Redis from IUS and configures for Magento use.
+Also sets up Redis cleanup cron job for primary user.

 ###### solr362-install
 Install Apache Solr 3.6.2 on a RHEL6 or RHEL7 server (Cloud or Dedicated).